Yousef-Shihade/The-Modern-Game/README.md

 ## Visualization

-Built in Tableau — two linked dashboards plus a story:
+Built in Tableau, two linked dashboards plus a story:

 1. **"The 30-Year Decline"** — home advantage trend across all 5 leagues, 1993–2025.
 2. **"Where Advantage Still Lives"** — league comparison, shot efficiency, team form, and the